electricbookworks/electric-book/_docs/layout/landing-page.md

 It can be useful to set a section of your landing page off from the rest by putting it in a full-screen-width panel with a background colour.

-While you could write theme-specific CSS to handle this, the template includes an efficient way to create this effect without writing any code.
+While you could write project-specific CSS to handle this, the template includes an efficient way to create this effect without writing any code.

 Wrap the content of your panel in a `div` with the class `color-panel`.
 You then set the colours of the panel, its text, and its links with additional classes.
 These additional classes include the hex values of those colours in their names.